 Using these two techniques, the interview can encourage candidate’s self-disclosure and gather important information faster and easier.

 How to become an expert in reading candidate’s body language?

 Reading candidate’s body language is not an exact science.

 Besides being observant and well versed in different body gestures, you should always interpret them in clusters and in context while keeping in mind the candidate’s cultural background and requirements of the job.

 Learning this skill takes quite a lot of effort and time, but it’s well worth it.

 Being able to read your candidates’ body language will definitely give you a great advantage and improve your hiring success. 💪

 If you’re determined in mastering the skill of reading candidate’s body language, you should follow 2 steps:

 Step #1: Study

-➡️If you want to learn more about reading the body language, I suggest starting with a very insightful article (with photos) that will teach you how to interpret 19 most common body gestures.
+➡️If you want to learn more about reading the body language, I suggest reading an insightful article from Business Insider that will teach you how to interpret 19 most common body gestures.

 ➡️If you really want to master the art of reading your candidates’ body language, I highly recommend “The Definitive Book of Body Language” by Allan and Barbara Pease, the internationally renowned experts in human relations and body language.